katjapie/assigment/README.md

 Assignment is spring boot application.
 1. Check do you have maven and java8.
 2. Download assigment and in root in assignment run './mvnw spring-boot:run'
-3. Check thay you have curl.
+3. Check that you have curl.
 Than you can test backend with curl example: curl http://localhost:8080/country/peru or curl http://localhost:8080/countries